 The pre-assessment is when your physical therapist at Fitness Matters first talks with you about your symptoms and health history.
 This is to figure out if you are at risk for osteoporosis or osteopenia.
 You’ll be asked about risk factors and any symptoms you may have, such as pain, weakness and whether you have a history of falls.

 Your assessment will be a series of tests to figure out your actual physical condition.
 This will include an absolute fracture risk test, known as a FRAX.
-Your therapist will also check your balance and gait, body height, range of motion, strength and functional ability.
-All of these tests are performed to set a baseline, so that your physical therapy regimen can measure actual results.
+Your therapist will also check your balance and gait, body height, range of motion, strength, and functional ability.
+All of these tests are performed to set a baseline so that your physical therapy regimen can measure actual results.

-A big part your physical therapy at Fitness Matters will involve empowering you so that you understand your specific medical condition.
+A big part of your physical therapy at Fitness Matters will involve empowering you so that you understand your specific medical condition.
 Your therapist will help you to understand your personal medical tests.
 You will also be directed to good educational resources to learn more.

 3. Site-Specific Exercise

 The Meeks Method will involve exercises that you can do with your physical therapist or on your own that will strengthen the spine and hips.
 Muscle contraction in this areas has been proven to be one of the most important determinants of your body’s bone density.
 Stronger muscles lead to stronger bones, which reduces the risk of fracture.
 Other muscles focused on in the Meeks Method will include your abdominals, diaphragm and pelvic floor.

 People frequently injure themselves while carrying out simple, everyday activities like bending over to pet the cat or picking up their groceries from the trunk of the car.
 Your physical therapist will teach your proper body mechanics through the Meeks Method to avoid these types of common injuries and reduce the risk of fractures.

 5. Posture Correction